 The Zohar discusses the creation of Man, and the uniqueness of man in the idea of God giving us a Neshamah, spiritual understanding and connection to Him.
 This is something that is absent from the rest of creation (animal kingdom).
 The significant point is how the tree of life is divided in half by the center line, and the left represents evil.
 For example, knowledge (binah) puffs up (1 Corinthians 8:1), and wisdom (hokhmah) makes one humble (Mishley / Proverbs 15:33).
 If we consider this analogous to a scale, note how these things (bina/hokhmah) are opposite ends of the scale.
 Remember these concepts from the NT text?
 Kabbalistically, Hell cleaves itself to the left and separates itself from the right.
 (For more discussion on this kabbalistic concept see: פרשת קרח, Parashat Korach, Bits of Torah Truths) Tifereth represents the Messiah who unites the two, brings peace and fellowship, and causes hell to descend, raising up the left, saving the left, and joining the left with the right, etc. These concepts are all very messianic in nature.
 The significant concepts provided here are how the Zohar describes a holy and unholy Ruach (Spirit).
 This is abstracted to the Yetzer hatov (good inclination), and the Yetzer harah (evil inclination), respectively.
 The spiritual aspect of holy and unholy, are manifested in the world through our actions, which are described as the holy earth and the unholy earth.
 These concepts all are very interesting as they illustrate the connection between the physical world and the spiritual world.
 While reading the dead sea scrolls (DSS) we find a significant number of discussions on Belial which provides us with a similar depth of understanding concerning the workings of the evil one in this world.

-References to DSS Sectarian Documents on BelialThe writeup on the DSS in this section is the result of wonderful discussions and great thanks goes to Richard Cortes and the Foundation of the Word Outreach Ministry – https://www.thefoundationoftheword.org
+References to DSS Sectarian Documents on BelialThe writeup on the DSS in this section is the result of wonderful discussions and great thanks to a friend of mine – Richard

 - The Coming of Melchizedek: 11Q13